peterjc/flake8-black/README.rst

 within the ``flake8`` plugin ecosystem.
 You might use this via a ``git`` pre-commit hook, or as part of your continuous integration testing.

+If you are using `pre-commit <https://pre-commit.com/>`_ configure it to call black and/or flake8 directly - you do not need flake8-black at all.

 Flake8 Validation codes
 -----------------------